Free provider legal helpline for international recruitment questions

 Work is going on within the Ageing Well programme looking at adults aged 55+ and where they might have their needs best met in the future to allow for market shaping in the residential market.

 There are lots of existing placements and stock where we are unlikely to make placements into.
 We have completed an exercise to RAG rate all homes within Essex based on strategic alignment and our response to supporting them to continue operation.
-In some cases homes may not be able to meet future needs and will be supported to exit the market or develop to meet the needs we do have.
+In some cases homes may not be able to meet future needs and will be supported to exit the market or develop to meet the needs we do have

-The current COVID impact highlighted is:
+The COVID impact highlighted is:

 • Lower impact than seen in OP residential; there were cases, but the market reacted well with infection control and staff availability.